aforward/writing/blog/oh-the-apis-opencamps-2017.md

 ### Implementing content_type

-Here’ s how we implement the content_type function.
+Here' s how we implement the content_type function.

 First, we want to keep the information above, so we have a pass-through function that will keep the status_code and raw body untouched.
 We will pattern match on the desired tuple returned from call above.